First Time User? Enroll now.

 Home > Wellness > Health Library > Knee Problems and Injuries

 Injuries are the most common cause of knee problems.
-Sudden (acute) injuries may be caused by a direct blow to the knee or from abnormal twisting, bending the knee, or falling on the knee.
-Pain, bruising, or swelling may be severe and develop within minutes of the injury.
+Sudden (acute) injuries may be caused by a direct blow to the knee.
+Or they may be caused by abnormal twisting, bending the knee, or falling on the knee.
+Pain, bruising, or swelling may be severe and occur within minutes of the injury.
 Nerves or blood vessels may be pinched or damaged during the injury.
-The knee or lower leg may feel numb, weak, or cold; tingle; or look pale or blue.
+The knee or lower leg may feel numb, weak, or cold.
+It may tingle or look pale or blue.
 Acute injuries include:

 Overuse injuries occur with repetitive activities or repeated or prolonged pressure on the knee.
-Activities such as stair climbing, bicycle riding, jogging, or jumping stress joints and other tissues and can lead to irritation and inflammation.
+Knees can get irritated and inflamed when you climb stairs, ride a bike, jog, or jump, putting stress on your joints and other tissues.
 Overuse injuries include:

 Problems not directly related to an injury or overuse may occur in or around the knee.